fictionco/fiction/@docs/overview/core-concepts/index.md

 **Solution**
 Server-rendering (SSR) is not obsolete, however it is difficult to implement.
 Since Factor already has a backend server, needed for endpoints, it was just one step further to provide robust SSR for all pages and routes.

-## Architecture

-#### Overview

-There is a clear architecture needed to create a framework capable of being effective CMS.
-It must include a standard for both a development structure as well as a data and data-management structure.
-Factor consists of the following major elements:

-### Framework

-Factor features a fully featured development framework.
-It can be used stand-alone in similar to use cases to a more typical JS frameworks; but it also serves as the basis for building data management features as well as the extension API.
-The framework includes:

-- A fully featured Vue framework (`*.vue`)
-- Native TypeScript support (`*.ts` optional)
-- A CLI for serving, building, bundling your app
-- Server-side rendering and search optimization
-- Complete routing and permalink system
-- Static file serving
-- Development server with hot reloading
-- Pre-processors and libraries: LESS, Tailwind, etc.
-- Extensible modular architecture

-### Data and Management

-On top of the core framework, Factor includes a standard for data management and structure.
-We call this the "data model."
-In practice, these features are purely optional.
-You can use Factor as a stand-alone framework as well; however, they offer remarkably interesting capabilities for plugins and themes.

-The dashboard and posts model includes:

-- A themeable dashboard structure
-- A simple, standard database design with only one collection/table
-- Posts and post types
-- Taxonomy (categories, tags, search)
-- Automated data fetching, storage and handling
-- Fully featured post editing capabilities
-- Plugable structure that can be leveraged by extensions

-### Extensions

-Now that we have both a fully featured framework and a data management structure, we have awesome capabilities in plugins and themes.
-Extensions in Factor are designed to be easier to install and to "just work."
-The extensions API in Factor includes:

-- **Filters** - work with data at the point it's used.
-Plugins and themes can alter any data in the core Factor system.
-- **Callbacks** - An async system that allows you to run functions at certain key points in Factor's operation.
-For example, after a user authenticates.
-- **Events** - Respond to events in Factor, e.g. when an error occurs, or an email is sent.

-All this allows for interesting capabilities for extensions and it all just works when you add them to your project.
-Examples of ways to use posts might be job listings, forms, chat, forums, etc.

 ## Technology Choices

 #### Overview